 We hear it all the time: families who wish they’d heard of Threads of Life sooner; companies that tell us ‘we’d never heard of you guys’ but who are happy to support our work; friends and strangers who ask “what’s that?” when we mention Threads of Life.
 One of the biggest challenges for Threads of Life is making sure that those who need us know that Threads of Life exists.

-Currently, Threads of Life is supporting 2,800 family members across the country.
-That number grows every year – in 2017, 60 new families found us.
-While we all wish Threads of Life wasn’t needed, we know that this is only a fraction of the people who could benefit from our Volunteer Family Guides, family forums, peer support groups, newsletters and other services.
+Currently, Threads of Life is supporting more than 3,350 family members across the country.
+That number grows every year.
+While we all wish Threads of Life wasn’t needed, we know that this is only a fraction of the people who could benefit from our Volunteer Family Guides, family forums, online workshops, newsletters and other services.

 One of Threads of Life’s policies is that we don’t reach out directly to families following a work-related tragedy.
 We believe that there’s a right time for people to find our programs – and that time is different for everyone.
 That means we need lots of different paths families can follow to find us.

 Here’s how it happens:

 - Threads of Life’s partners – both government and corporate – make a huge contribution by sharing the word so that people can find Threads of Life when they need it.
-In 2017, more than a third of the new families who came to Threads of Life said they found us through a partner organization.
+On average, more than a third of the new families who come to Threads of Life say they found us through a partner organization.
 This is especially true of the compensation boards and ministries of labour across the country, whose staffs provide information directly to those affected by workplace tragedies.
 We make presentations and offer printed materials so that ministry inspectors, compensation case managers and others have the up-to-date knowledge to make those connections.